 What is Crowdsourced Testing?

-Crowdsourced testing puts companies with testing projects in touch with software testers from around the world via a cloud-based platform.
-With crowdsprint Crowdsourced Testing, we manage our cloud-platform to foster teamwork, camaraderie, and healthy competition between our freelance testers.
+Crowdsourced testing puts companies with websites, mobile or cloud apps that need to be digitally tested in touch with testers from around the world via a secured and easy to use cloud-based platform.
+At Crowdsprint we manage our community of crowdsourced testers within our cloud-platform to foster teamwork, camaraderie, and healthy competition between our freelance members.

 Who can join our testing community?

 Our focus is to give our clients high-quality testing services and extraordinary insights on their website, mobile or cloud apps.
 We love to hear from enthusiastic freelance testers or members that are excited to become part of this new crowdsourced testing global movement.
 The minimum requirement is having an internet connected device.

 However, we go through every candidate’s profile to verify and validate everyone’s suitability for each and every of our client’s project.

 If you have professional testing experience, there are a few basic criteria that you need to fulfil: